Komrod/web-servo/README.md

 - Chainable functions

 ## TODO
-- Rename the example dir for custom error page
-- Chainable function to exit on error
-- Auto exit on error, optional

 - Block remote IP
 - Include empty folders with .gitkeep
 - Automatically adding headers to requests